 If wet weather sets in for the day while you are backpacking, you have the choice to either hike through it or hunker down in camp for a zero day, or day of rest.
 If the weather is mild and the walking easy, hiking in the rain will keep you warm and pass the time.
 If the trail is rough, you're hiking off-trail, you must ford streams or rivers or the weather is cold, it makes sense to stay in camp for the day and wait for the weather to improve.

-For more information on camping, backpacking and other outdoor sports, head to the links on the next page.
+For more information on camping, backpacking and other outdoor sports, head to the links below.